yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("sloshing.0000.vtk", nprocs=8)

-which will subdivide each original grid into `nprocs` grids along the z-axis.
+which will subdivide each original grid into `nprocs` grids.

 .. note::

-    Virtual grids are only supported for 3D data, and each original grid's dimensions along the z-axis must be an integer multiple of `nprocs`.
+    Virtual grids are only supported (and really only necessary) for 3D data.

 Alternative values for the following simulation parameters may be specified using a ``parameters`` dict, accepting the following keys: